BrianGarland/SimplePascalInterpreter/README.md

 1. `ADDLIBLE SPI` (or whatever library you used)
 2. Depending on which part you are running
-	1. For parts 1 to 6: `CALL PARTxx`
+	1. Parts 1 to 6: `CALL PARTxx`
-	2. For parts 7 and 8: `SPI`
+	2. Parts 7 and 8: `SPI`
-	3. For part 9 (use part09a folder): `SPI xxxxxx` where xxxxx is the path to the Pascal file
+	3. Part 9 (use part09a folder): `SPI xxxxxx` where xxxxx is the path to the Pascal file
+	4. Part 10: `SPI` and then use function keys to load and run your Pascal file

 ### License